 Heavier items should be kept in the center of your pack.
-This aim to create a soft center of gravity.
+This aims to create a soft center of gravity.
 Bulky pieces too low can make your pack sag down.
-Too high position can cause the pack to feel unsteady.
+Too high a position can cause the pack to feel unsteady.

 Stuff Sacks: Some people may prefer the low-chaos/easy organization of stuff sacks, whereas others simply favor packings soft things easy-fitting in the bag to use up all available space.
 Test with your own items and decide which method most interests you.